-Communication research involves mining language and image data from contexts relevant to user demographics and psychographics, which are determined in consultation with you, the client.
+Communication research involves mining text and visual data from contexts relevant to users, which are determined in consultation with you, the client.
 This does not necessarily involve poking around your place of work - data might solely be mined from the web, for example.
 All data analysis is founded in a knowledge of the Language Sciences and supported through use of research software, facilitating swift and accurate results.
 Consulting Nao will take care to make the process of deriving at insights from communication research clear to you in project deliverables.

 Deliverables with practicable outcomes